Destruc69/ForgeWurst-Fallen/README.md

 ## Support
 For any questions, issues, or general inquiries, feel free to reach out to the Fallen community through our official Discord server at https://discord.gg/S8KMuFyd9Y.
 Our friendly community members and developers will be happy to assist you.

+## Empower the Wurst Fandom: Support and Donate Today!
+Your donations keep the developers engaged, enable client updates, and maintain a thriving community.
+Contribute now: https://www.paypal.me/WurstImperium.

 ## License
 Fallen is licensed under the GNU General Public License v3.0.
 Please review the license file for more information.